 This course is an introduction to the National Environmental Policy Act (NEPA) and the Council on Environmental Quality (CEQ) regulations.
 Participants will learn: the various levels of NEPA documentation; how to develop a reasonable range of alternatives; how to identify potential issues; how to develop public involvement strategies; the importance of identifying other relevant environmental laws; how to develop a systematic process for quantitatively and qualitatively predicting effects; and, the skills necessary to identify the actions needed for a thorough environmental analysis.

-- Manage the NEPA process so the spirit and the letter of the act are fulfilled legally and efficiently.
+- Manage the NEPA process so the spirit and the letter of the Act are legally fulfilled.

 - Implement the CEQ regulations and agency regulations so the spirit and the letter of the directives are fulfilled.

-- Oversee contractors who conduct environmental analyses and/or write EISs/EAs.
+- Oversee contractors who conduct environmental analyses and/or write documented CATEXs, EISs, and EAs.

-- Review EISs, EAs, RODs, FONSIs for compliance with NEPA, the CEQ Regulations, and the agency implementing procedures.
+- Review EISs, EAs, RODs, FONSIs, and documented CATEXs for compliance with NEPA, the CEQ regulations, and agency implementing procedures.

-- Write high-quality EAs, FONSIs, Notice of Intent, EISs, and other environmental documents using approved NEPA, CEQ, agency, and GPO guidelines.
+- Write high-quality EAs, FONSIs, Notices of Intent, EISs, and other environmental documents using approved NEPA, CEQ, individual agency, and Government Publishing Office (GPO) guidelines.

 Shipley course titles equivalent to NEPA 6200: Apply the NEPA Process = ANPWEND - Applying the NEPA Process and Writing Effective NEPA Documents, ANP-DOD - same course as ANPWEND with an emphasis on Department of Defense examples and regulations, ANP-NA - same course as ANPWEND with an emphasis on Native American concerns and other applicable laws and policies.